CADSGmbH/psimpl/README.txt

 ================================================================================

-'psimpl' is a polyline simplification library that is generic, easy to use, and supports the following algorithms:
+'psimpl' is a c++ polyline simplification library that is generic, easy to use, and supports the following algorithms:

 Simplification
 * Nth point - A naive algorithm that keeps only each nth point